caioricciuti/ch-ui/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE.md) file for details.

 Made with ❤️ by [Caio Ricciuti](https://github.com/caioricciuti)